 Records that do not start with a recognized identifier are ignored.
 This includes blank record and comment lines (i.e., lines starting with a pound sign, #).
-This guide documents the all and cms configuration directives (i.e., the un-shaded rows).
-Other directives are documented in supplemental guide specific to the component they deal with.
+This guide documents the all, cms and oss configuration directives that are relevant to the cmsd.